Free Mini Hot Water Bottle Cover Knitting Pattern: The Shopkeeper's Friend

-Our solution to this problem is a tiny hot water bottle, only 0.5L, in a little cosy case, which sits nice and snugly in the back of your trousers, under your layers and layers.
-Now, we all know that hot water bottles need covers to stop you being burnt by them, and we just couldn't find a good pattern for one, so here was born The Shopkeeper's Friend.
+Our solution to our cold yarn shop was a tiny hot water bottle, only 0.5L, in a little cosy case, which sits nice and snugly in the back of your trousers, under your layers and layers.
+Now, we all know that hot water bottles need covers to stop you from being burnt by them, and we just couldn't find a good mini hot water bottle knitting pattern, so I wrote my own.
+That's how The Shopkeeper's Friend was born.

 So, here we go!

 To fit a mini hot water bottle (500 ml capacity), measuring around 12 cm wide, 21 cm from bottom to top, and neck-base (where the neck meets the bottle) circumference of 14 cm.
-You can buy a perfectly matching hot water bottle from us here.
-You also can often find uncovered hot water bottles at independent pharmacies and hardware shops too, your local sell-it-all store.
+You can buy a perfectly matching 500ml hot water bottle from us, but you can also often find uncovered ones at independent pharmacies, hardware shops or your local sell-it-all store.

 Materials:

-2x different clip-on stitch markers (one for beginning of round, one for halfway round).
-Our stitch markers come in a mixed-colour tin, perfect for this.
+Notions: 2x different clip-on stitch markers (one to mark the beginning of the round and a different one for the halfway point).
+Our No Frills Knitting stitch markers come in a mixed-colour tin, perfect for this.

 Abbreviations: